 This vibrant art process can double as a science activity, and it’s one of our favourites here in my home daycare.

-For starters, it’s very simple; it only requires two substances: Sharpie markers and rubbing alcohol.
+For starters, it’s very simple; you only require 2 things: Sharpie markers and rubbing alcohol.

 And lastly, this experiment fascinates us every single time.
 Even the big kids love the tie dye effect that you get when you drip rubbing alcohol onto Sharpie ink.